Fabrixa Integration API Reference

 </iframe>

-application_key: A unique key used for authentication to the Integration API.product_id: The ID of the product, which can be retrieved from the Integration API.product_variant_id: The ID of the product variant, which can also be obtained from the Integration API.cart_item_key: A unique value generated by the platform embedding the iframe to identify the cart item associated with the product.
-This key is used to save the user's customizations, and during the order creation via Integration API, it helps identify the saved customizations and assign them to the order.
-See example bellow.
+application_key- unique key for authenticating to the Integration API.product_sku- the SKU of the product variant, retrieved from the Integration API.cart_item_key- a unique value from the embedding platform identifying the cart item associated with the product.
+Used to save the user customizations; during order creation it identifies the saved customizations and assigns them to the order.
+See example below.

 {